ribeirovillar/fiap-restaurant-management-app/README.md

 The application follows Clean Architecture principles, with a clear separation of concerns:

 ### Core Layer
-- **Domain**: Contains business entities that encapsulate enterprise-wide business rules
+- **Domain**: Contains business entities (User, Restaurant, MenuItem, etc.) that encapsulate enterprise-wide business rules
-- **Use Cases**: Contains application-specific business rules
+- **Use Cases**: Contains application-specific business rules for operations like creating restaurants, managing menu items
 - **Controllers**: Orchestrates the flow of data to and from use cases
 - **Gateways**: Interfaces that define data persistence contracts